 The designated graffiti tunnel in the Old Vic tunnels underneath Waterloo station is a legal graffiti spot made famous as the location of Banksy’s CANS festivals as well as being the scene of the record breaking Femme Fierce All Female street art takeover.
 Pop along at most times of the day and you’re bound to spot young writers learning their trade.
 You might also see more established artists just wanting a quick place to paint.
 The art here doesn’t last long.
 It turns over all the time and the only rules are that their are no rules.
 It’s not a place to get precious about your latest artwork.
 It is however a place to spot something new, every single day.

 For some more recent pictures of the artwork of the Leake Street tunnel taken in January 2016 click here.

 A vibrant place to be at the best of times.
 Shoreditch is a great place to spot street art with hubs centred around the Redchurch Street, Leonard Street/Old Street and Rivington Street/Curtain Road areas.
 It attracts the best artists and boasts a vibrant local street art scene.
 Potter around at most times of day particularly in the summer and you are bound to see something going on.
-For a free Street Art tour of Shoreditch just click on the link.
+Click the link to learn more about street art in Shoreditch.

-For a map of all the locations, have a look here and for some other honorary mentions you might want to have a look around the south London areas of Brockley, Croydon and Penge all of which are really starting to grow their scenes.
+For a map of all the locations, have a look here and for some other honorary mentions you might want to have a look around the south London areas of Brockley and Croydon both of which are really starting to grow their scenes.

-For other more established areas to see street art in london, where work may happen on a less frequent basis.
-Have a look at the areas around Chrisp Street, Petticoat Lane Market and Whitecross Street there was a time when these areas were more thriving than they are now but they all still has some good stuff to see.
+For other more established areas to see street art in London, where work may happen on a less frequent basis.
+Have a look at the areas around the South Bank, Chrisp Street, Petticoat Lane Market and Whitecross Street there was a time when these areas were more thriving than they are now but they all still has some good stuff to see.